emilyruby/manifestoo/ukip.md

   eliminate inheritance tax all together.
 * Cutting business rates by 20 per cent for 1.5 million British businesses which are operating from premises with a rateable value of less than £50,000.
+* Freeze `Air Passenger Duty` at current levels, and when possible in the future seek to reduce it with the long-term objective of scrapping it completely.

 ### Infrastructure